 Fundrise dividends are taxed as ordinary income and do not qualify for the lower qualified dividends tax rate.
 For most REITs or companies to meet the requirements for qualified dividend status they must pay tax at the company level, which Fundrise REITs do not.

-Certain Fundrise investors will receive a Form 1099-B for transactions in broker- barter exchanges.
+If they have incurred capital gains or losses, Fundrise investors will receive a Form 1099-B for transactions in broker-barter exchanges.
 This form reports any proceeds from transactions where an investor may have realized a capital gain or capital loss.
 1099-B may be reported if you have a real estate transaction and receive cash in exchange.
 Form 1099-B is required to be reported on your individual income tax return.

 If you buy and sell Fundrise funds and realize a capital gain or loss, then you will receive a Form 1099-B to report this transaction on your tax return.